ayysydney/ayysydney/README.md

 I create projects for Super8 and for when i need something! ✌️

-🔥 I have experience with C#, Python, Javascript, Kotlin, Go, Python, HTML5 and CSS, C++, Java and SQL.
+🔥 I have experience with C#, Python, Javascript, Kotlin, Go, PHP, HTML5 and CSS, C++, Java and SQL.

 🖥️ I'm currently working on Arkayn with Super8 Studios and also on my own project, AnimeCoin!
 A new innovative crytocurrency built for everyone!